top of page

 SPEAKING REQUESTS + INVITATIONS

-Open for speaking engagements, workshops, and consulting on topics such as Black educational research, critical pedagogy, curriculum development, Black hair idenity, and equity-focused practices.
+Open for speaking engagements, workshops, and consulting on topics such as Black educational research, critical pedagogy, curriculum development, affinity spaces, Black hair idenity, and equity-focused practices.
 Whether you're interested in a keynote presentation, a panel discussion, or a customized workshop, I bring theory and practice together in pursuit of a more liberatory education.
 Please reach out to discuss opportunities to collaborate.

 Bio